CYCOGS® Brand Holonomic Mobility Drive

 can be critical for some implementations.

-For instance, floor misalignment, damage or bumps could cause the robot to have some rocking and tip issues.
+For instance, floor misalignment, damage or bumps could cause the robot to exhibit some rocking and tip issues.

-Some vehicle or robot designs may use a passive suspension
+Some vehicle or robot designs may include a passive suspension

-A passive suspension has no control over suspension movements, and the body can tilt by the terrain.
+A passive suspension possesses no control over suspension movements, and the body can tilt by the terrain.

-Such passive suspensions are usually composed of springs, shock absorbers and fixed adjustments.
+Such passive suspensions are typically composed of springs, shock absorbers and fixed adjustments.